jiangyangmu/Regex-Engine/Document/DESIGN.md

 Why is a regex engine useful?
 ---

+0. It (often) efficiently implements a descriptive regular-expression notation.
+   Essentially a compiler of regular-expression.
-1. It can answer whether a string matches a pattern.
+   * It can answer whether a string matches a pattern.
-2. It can describe complex patterns, with the strong expression capability provided by regular(?) grammer.
+   * It can describe complex patterns, with the strong expression capability provided by regular(?) grammer.
-3. By interpreting the structure of a string, it can extract the interesting part from the string.
+   * By interpreting the structure of a string, it can extract the interesting part from the string.
 For example, the username field in an email address, after it verifies that the string is an email address.
 In compiler construction, it can also be used to build a fast lexer, with a few lines of code.
-4. To extract, edit, replace, or delete text substrings.
+   * To extract, edit, replace, or delete text substrings.
+1. It can be a convenient "recognizer" development tool.
+Fast trial-and-error without writing any code, just modify the regular-expression.

+Examples
+---

+* Keyword search in a giant document: grep.
+* Tokenization and lexical analysis: lex.

 The elements of regex engine
 ---